byprathamesh/ai/ai/README.md

-# Health Insurance Premium AI (Vercel-ready)
+# Health Insurance Premium AI (Render-ready)

 - Upload a blood test report (PDF or image)
 - Instantly see insurance eligibility and premium
 - Powered by Python AI backend and Next.js frontend
-- Deployable to Vercel
+- Deployable to Render (recommended) or Vercel

 ## How to use locally